Kendall Roy: Style and appearance

 Kendall's hairstyle also reflects the character's evolution.
 He normally has short slicked down hair with a side part.
 Strong, who has gray hair, would dye it black for the show.
-Angel De Angelis the show's head hairstylist commented, "Everyone has a business-oriented haircut on the show."
+Angel De Angelis, the show's head hairstylist, commented, "Everyone has a business-oriented haircut on the show."
 In the third season his hair becomes shorter and uneven, eventually turning into a buzzcut, Angelis said this change depicted what the character was going through, "He doesn't have to look a certain way anymore, so he just let it go."

 Character biography

 Early life

 Kendall Logan Roy was born in England in 1978 to media mogul Logan Roy and English aristocrat Lady Caroline Collingwood.
 The first son of the marriage, he has two younger siblings Roman and Siobhan "Shiv" Roy, and an older half-brother, Connor, from Logan's first marriage.
 As his parents divorced, he moved to New York City with his father and siblings.
 At age seven, while at a candy kitchen in Long Island, Logan promised Kendall that Kendall would take the reins of the company after Logan's retirement.
 Kendall attended the all-male Buckley School, where he met best friend Stewy Hosseini.
 They subsequently went to Harvard University, where Kendall was part of The Harvard Lampoon's staff.
 During that time they often attended parties and did cocaine together.
 After graduating, he spent time in Shanghai learning the fundamentals of the family business; there, he spent time with Nate Soffrelli, who later became involved with Shiv.
-With his wife, Rava, Kendall has an adopted daughter, Sophie, and a son, Iverson, who is implied to have been conceived via artificial insemination.
+With his wife, Rava, Kendall has a daughter, Sophie, and a son, Iverson, though the series finale reveals that the legitimacy of both children is uncertain.
 His substance abuse issues led to the breakdown of his marriage to Rava and a months-long stint in rehab.